-The review of effectiveness is informed by the work of the Corporate Management Group and Senior Managers within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's Annual Report, and by comments made by the external auditors and other review agencies and inspectorates.
-The Corporate Management Group review the arrangements and provide an assurance that the Authority is operating within local and statutory frameworks.
-The group has approved this statement.
+The review of effectiveness is informed by the work of the Corporate Leadership Team and Senior Managers within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's Annual Report, and by comments made by the external auditors and other review agencies and inspectorates.
+The Corporate Leadership Team review the arrangements and provide an assurance that the Authority is operating within local and statutory frameworks and have approved this statement.